Quantum algorithms for optimal effective theory of many-body systems: Introduction

 Effective theories are powerful tools in exploring quantum many-body systems.
 For many large systems, even though the exact Hamiltonian is known, it is difficult to solve the full quantum many-body problem.
 The challenge stems from the exponentially increasing Hilbert space as the system size increases.
 Fortunately, in many cases only a few relevant degrees of freedom participate in producing large-scale phenomena.
 This enables us to design effective theories which are usually much simpler and easier to solve than the original theories.
 More importantly, these theories isolate the most relevant symmetries and degrees of freedom and provide valuable insights into the underlying physics.
 One example is the quantum chromodynamics (QCD) for strong interaction, which is successful in describing quarks and gluons but still not directly solvable for a finite nucleus.
 For nuclear physics applications, we are mainly interested in the low-energy regime where the quarks and gluons are confined and frozen in nucleons and light mesons.
 In these cases we can integrate out the irrelevant degrees of freedom and end up with an effective theory for nucleons and mesons, i.e., the chiral effective field theory ($\chi$EFT)~\cite{bib:1,bib:2}.
 As the most successful low-energy alternative to the QCD, the $\chi$EFT has been extensively used in solving nuclei as heavy as $^{208}$Pb~\cite{bib:3,bib:4,bib:5}, nuclear matter at zero~\cite{bib:6} or finite temperatures~\cite{bib:7} and low-energy nuclear reactions~\cite{bib:8,bib:9}.

 In the early years, effective theories were usually established by trial and error, which sometimes relied on acute physics intuitions.
 Later it was realized that their form could be mostly constrained by a class of principles such as symmetry, analyticity and renormalizability.
 In cases where the underlying microscopic theories are already known, the Wilsonian renormalization group (RG) method~\cite{bib:10,bib:11} provides a systematically improvable framework for eliminating irrelevant degrees of freedom and obtaining low-energy effective theories.
 However, the Wilsonian RG is difficult to apply in many important cases, especially when the interaction is non-perturbative, such as the QCD at low energies.
 Today most effective theories are still built from scratch under the aforementioned general principles and parametrized by matching to the experiments or underlying theories.
-The validity of an effective theory was unknown until we solved it and compare their predictions with experiments.
-Even with these limitations, unfortunately, in some cases effective theories are still very difficult to solve.
+The validity of an effective theory is unknown until it is solved and a comparison is made between its predictions and experiments.
+Unfortunately, effective theories are still very difficult to solve in some cases, in addition to the above restrictions.
 A famous example is that the two-dimensional Ising model for ferromagnetic systems was thought to exhibit no phase transition for a long time, until Peierls published his argument~\cite{bib:12}.
 Today, even with the most advanced supercomputers and algorithms, many effective theories are still not solvable, which prohibits us from essentially understanding the relevant physics.